moq-wg/moq-transport/draft-lcurley-warp.md

 If nothing is done, new data will be appended to the end of a growing queue and will take longer to arrive than their predecessors, increasing latency.
 Our job is to minimize the growth of this queue, and if necessary, bypass the queue entirely by dropping content.

-The speed at which a live protocol can detect and respond to queuing determines the latency.
+The speed at which protocol can detect and respond to queuing determines the latency.
 TCP-based protocols are simple, but are slow to detect congestion and suffer from head-of-line blocking.
 UDP-based protocols can avoid queuing, but the application is now responsible for fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.